akshayrao96/t4-cicd/README.md

 # Run pytest with coverage, note current passing coverage score is set at 50%
 poetry run pytest

 # Run pydoctor to generate the API documentation.
-This required Administrative right
+This will generate a folder name 'apidocs/'
+# in the repository.
-# To link the file
+# This required Administrative right.
+To link the file
 poetry run pydoctor

 # to test if you can run the command